otahontas/archiver/documentation/testingandperformance.md

 ## Closing

 Regarding compression efficiency, performance and their balance, I'm quite happy with the final results.
 It seems that LZW is quite more powerful on text files that have a lot of repeating bytes (this is quite expected since it's a bit more efficient on paper), but huffman reaches better results on files with more random byte distribution.
 My huffman implementation is a little bit faster than LZW, eventhough they're both on same O(n log n) level on paper.
-This might be related to too slow Java implementation, which uses Strings, rather than Bit arrays.
+This might be related to too slow LZW implementation, which uses Strings, rather than Bit arrays.

 Both algoritmhs have their upsides and downsides and with a little bit of tweaking and some heurestics, this tool could be modified to always use best algo for certain filetypes.
 So not bad, at least comparing to how much time I was able to put on this project.